 These two have been very open about the difficulties they had working together.
 It pretty much came down to having different working styles.

-Patrick and Jennifer met in the set of a movie called Red Dawn.
-In it they play youngsters turned militia.
-Patrick took his role quite seriously, he did military training and ordered everyone around on set.
+Patrick and Jennifer met on the set of a movie called Red Dawn.
+In it, they play youngsters-turned-militia.
+Patrick took his role to heart.
+He did military training and ordered everyone around on set.
 Jennifer could not stand him.

-Fast forward two years and the pair met again while auditioning for Dirty Dancing.
+Fast-forward two years, and the pair meets again while auditioning for Dirty Dancing.

-Jennifer was weary of working with Patrick, but when they did their screen test, Patrick lifted Jennifer off the ground in a dance move and their eyes locked.
+Jennifer was wary of working with Patrick, but when they did their screen test, Patrick lifted Jennifer off the ground in a dance move, and their eyes locked.
 The producers were sold.
 They wanted both of them, with their chemistry, in the movie.

 But Patrick and Jennifer still had the same chaffing dynamic as before.
-Patrick, who was a trained dancer, was super serious on set, and he grew frustrated with Jennifer’s giggleness and moodiness.
+Patrick, a trained dancer, was super serious on set.
+And he grew frustrated with Jennifer’s giggliness and moodiness.

 He was physically fearless, while she -who was not a trained dancer- was afraid to fall during the lifts.